BC Oostende

 Basketball Club Oostende, for sponsorship reasons Filou Oostende, is a Belgian professional basketball team.
 The club is based in Ostend and was founded in 1970.
 The club competes domestically in the BNXT League and internationally in the Basketball Champions League.
-Oostende is the most successful basketball club in Belgian history, as the club's honour list includes a record twenty-two Belgian League championships, a record nineteen Belgian Cups and eleven Belgian Supercups.
+Oostende is the most successful basketball club in Belgian history, as the club's honour list includes a record twenty-six Belgian League championships, a record nineteen Belgian Cups and eleven Belgian Supercups.

 History

 The club was founded on 25 May 1970 and started playing as Sunair Oostende.
 The team colors were blue and yellow.
 BCO – a nickname of the club – started in the Belgian Second Division but promoted in its first season after it took the title.
 But in the First Division the team relegated immediately.
 But BCO bounced back and promoted once again and got its final spot in the First Division, as they never relegated since.

 In the 1974–75 season the club made its first appearance in Europe, when it played 10 games in the Korać Cup.
 In 1979 the first trophy was won by Oostende: the Belgian Basketball Cup with Ron Adams as head coach.
 In 1981 the first national title became a fact for BC Oostende, Roger Dutremble was head coach.
 The club eventually won 6th straight titles in a row in Belgium.
 In 1988 the club won the first and only BeNeLux Cup.

 Before the 1999–2000 season the club got its first name change, as the name of the club became Telindus Oostende, which referred to the new main sponsor.
 After the club won some more trophies to add to its honour list, the club got a new arena in the Sea'rena – that was named the Sleuyter Arena after one season and had a capacity of 5,000 people – in 2005.